 I recently noticed that my local butcher carries rabbit, so I really must learn to cook it using Arabella’s excellent rabbit hot pot recipe.
 If any of you are experts at cooking rabbit, please share your thoughts and tips in the comments section!

-Rind of 1 small lemon cut into strips
+- 1 lemon rind small lemon, rind cut into strips

 Ask your butcher to cut the rabbit into joints at the shoulder and hip.